LibrePlan/libreplan/doc/src/user/en/08-asignacion.rst

          * Date.
 Date on which the segment ends.
 If the following value is established (length), the date is calculated, alternatively, length is calculated.
          * Defining the length of each segment.
-This indicates what percentage of the task’s duration is required for the segment.
+This indicates what percentage of the task's duration is required for the segment.
          * Defining the amount of work.
 This indicates what workload percentage is expected to be completed in this segment.
 The quantity of work must be incremental.
 For example, if there is a 10% segment, the next one must be larger (for example, 20%).
          * Segment graphs and accumulated loads.

-   * Users then click “Accept”.
+   * Users then click "Accept".
    * The program stores the function and applies it to the daily resource assignments.

 .. figure:: images/stretches.png